TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 However, please consider using the recommended format (sphinx project in `Documentation` directory) as described here.

-There are some rendering issues with Markdown, so even if it is possible to use Mardown, please consider using reST, because that is what is commonly used in TYPO3 documentation projects and that is what is supported best.
+There are some rendering issues with Markdown, so even if it is possible to use Markdown, please consider using reST, because that is what is commonly used in TYPO3 documentation projects and that is what is supported best.